CodePiler Docs

 Examples and FAQ

-See practical CodePiler use cases and common questions about filtering, prompt scope, and how to build better repository context for AI tools.
+See practical CodePiler use cases and common questions about filtering, prompt scope, the prompt wrapper, and how to build better repository context for AI tools.

 Practical use cases